 You have stuck it out longer than the rest as you are the band’s longest-serving member, having been there from the first line-up through to the present – The group was even named after you.

-JG: The name of the band came from my name, but it was nothing to do with anything special.
-I wish I could say it has to do with my huge ego and talent, but it is not, unfortunately.
+JG: The band’s name came from my name, but it was nothing to do with anything special.
+I wish I could say it has to do with my huge ego and talent, but unfortunately, it is not.
 It was just from a time when it didn’t seem to matter what a band was called.
 Nobody knew who we were, and we wanted a name that didn’t sound like a band, so we thought ‘James’ is good and it’s a person’s name.
-No one ever calls me James, so in that respect, I don’t associate it with my name.
+No one ever calls me James, so I don’t associate it with my name in that respect.
 We couldn’t use Tim because he’s the singer and that would be weird.
-Our drummer at the time was called Gavin, and we thought it sounded too ‘heavy metal,’ and the other one was Paul, so it was either James or Paul, so we went with James.
+Our drummer was called Gavin, and we thought it sounded too ‘heavy metal,’ and the other one was Paul, so it was either James or Paul, so we went with James.
 It didn’t seem like a big deal at the time we just thought, “Cool let’s call the band ‘James.'”

 Why am I still in the band after all these years?
 God knows, I still love it.
 It’s probably more to do with my nature than anything else, to be honest.
 I’m a Libra, so I’m reasonably balanced and sensible compared to the rest of them.
 I’ve certainly had my moments, and have had some horrendous times in James, and been the cause of many of them (laughs).
 I’ve been a right knob head and seriously brought problems to the band at times, but somehow I’ve managed to punch through, and that’s mainly because of my relationship with Tim.
 Tim and I have been together for a very long time, and the bottom line is we always forgive each other.
 We get on great now and have done for years touch wood, but there have been times when we haven’t, but we have been able to make up – not always smoothly, but we have done, so yeah they can’t get rid of me that easily.